Samuel Daniel: 1609–1619: Final version of Civil Wars, country life, prose History, and death

 Daniel spent most of the final decade of his life in semi-retirement, living at a country house in the small hamlet of Ridge (now Rudge) in the village of Beckington in Somerset.
 In 1610, he wrote the masque Tethys' Festival, which was performed at Whitehall to celebrate the investiture of King James's son, Henry, as Prince of Wales.
 During the next few years, Daniel conducted research on English history, relying in part on the expertise and collections of his friends, the antiquarians William Camden and Robert Cotton.
 In 1612, he published the first instalment of his prose history, The First Part of the History of England, an edition covering the early years of England's history, from the Norman Conquest (1066) through the end of the reign of King Stephen (1154).
-In 1614, he wrote the pastoral play, Hymen's Triumph, which was performed to celebrate the wedding of Jean Drummond to Robert Ker, 1st Earl of Roxburghe at Queen Anne's new palace, Somerset House.
+In 1614, he wrote the pastoral play, Hymen's Triumph, which was performed to celebrate the wedding of Jane Drummond to Robert Ker, 1st Earl of Roxburghe at Queen Anne's new palace, Somerset House.

 Daniel was said to have lost his place as a groom of the privy chamber to Anne of Denmark in 1618 for visiting a disgraced courtier, Robert Lloyd alias Flood.

 The final version of Daniel's prose history, The Collection of the History of England was published in 1618.
 It included material from The First Part of the History and continued from the point where that work had left off through the end of the reign of Edward III (1377).

 The final work that Daniel wrote was a poem addressed to James Montague, Bishop of Winchester, in 1618.
 It was intended to console the Bishop who was suffering from jaundice.
 The work suggests that Daniel may have been suffering from the same illness; he says of "this close vanquishing / And secret wasting sickness" that he had "struggled with it too".

 It is unclear if Daniel was ever married.
 The burial of a "Mrs. Daniell" is recorded in the Beckington register in March 1619, seven months before Daniel's death; however, it is unknown if this was the author's wife.
 Daniel executed his will on 4 September 1619 and died the following month; he was buried on 14 October 1619 at St George's Church in Beckington.
 In the 1650s, Daniel's old student, Anne Clifford, had a memorial monument erected to honour him at the church.